How to get residency in Ecuador

 Employers and employees pay Social Security contributions at the rates of 12.15% and 9.45%, respectively.

 Cash deposits held in foreign entities by private entities registered in the securities market and regulated by the Superintendent of Banks and Companies are subject to the tax.
 The monthly tax rate is 0.25% (0.35% in jurisdictions considered tax havens) of the average monthly balance of deposits.

-Currently, the value-added tax in Ecuador is 14%.
-It was increased 2 percentage points in May 2016 to rebuild the areas affected by the earthquake.
-In May 2017, the rate is expected to be again 12%.
-Certain products and services are exempt.
+Currently, the VAT rate in Ecuador is 12%.
+It was increased by 2 percentage points in May 2016 to fund the rebuilding of areas affected by the earthquake, but was returned to the 12% level in 2017.

 Import duty tariffs

 Most imports of consumer goods are taxed at 25% of the goods’ CIF value.
 Intermediate goods are usually imported at a rate of 10% or 15%.
 Raw materials and capital goods generally pay between 0% and 5%.
 Agricultural goods and equipment are exempt.
 All imports are subject to VAT.
 Some goods are subject to the so-called “safeguards rate” that ranges between 15 and 45%.